ritsec/self-service-portal/README.md

 port 5000, and the PIN to the debugger will be printed in the output once the server starts.

+## Deployment
+If you want to test deployment, there's little you have to change.
+In production this is _way_ different though.

+In production, make sure to change the following things:

+- `cert.pem`
+- `key.pem`
+- `server_name` configuration in `portal.conf` for the proxy

 ## Compatibility Note
 Some of the Javascript in this app (specifically the use of Array.prototype.indexOf()) is not supported in Internet Explorer versions 8 and